johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Being mindful of thinking and emotion is the gateway to psychological well-being. (via Sam Harris)
 - "Where is the self if every sign of it is appearing in consciousness?" (via waking up)
    > Self is supposed to be the thing that is conscious.
 However only sign of the self is in consciousness.
+- Emotion is the enemy, do whatever you can to take emotion out of the equation.
+- Mind as an enemy
+   - Used to thinking of our minds as our allies
+   - However in reality, minds are prone to laziness/want to believe a good story/dont want to be challenged/ etc
+   - It is *reason* that is our ally and is needed to keep our minds in check/unbiased.

 # Strict with yourself, Lenient with others